Movie Reviews

 ★ ★ ★

 It's the mid-sixties.
 Marcel Hanoun is visiting Spain and trying to get a film off the ground amid various setbacks, hesitations, and dwindling resources--he is not a director of great means.
 Hanoun has a 16mm camera, some lights, the means to record sounds, and some reels of film, but instead of using them to proceed with his production (which he's still trying to find the right actors for), he largely uses them to document the world around him.
-This includes...the people he knows and meets; various social gatherings (a bullfight, a wedding, young people dancing to rock music at a ball, some sort of somber outdoor procession with a brass band, a flamenco party he hosts); street scenes at different times of the day; Spanish architecture; various inanimate objects that strike his eye; and the houses and flats he finds himself crashing in.
+This includes: the people he knows and meets; various social gatherings (a bullfight, a wedding, young people dancing to rock music at a ball, some sort of somber outdoor procession with a brass band, a flamenco party he hosts); street scenes at different times of the day; Spanish architecture; various inanimate objects that strike his eye; and the houses and flats he finds himself crashing in.
 These images are tempered with a persistent voice-over and periodic music, bookended by an actress putting on her make-up (at the beginning) and taking it off (at the end).
 Though somewhat densely edited together, with many shots that are short in duration, on paper, it's a simple enough idea for a movie.

 October in Madrid is not unlike a Chris Marker film that leans heavily on its use of voice-over to tie its mélange of images together, but it's a bit more self-reflexive, documenting its maker's doubts about the film he'd like to create.
 Formally, it's a little shaky here and there, sporting images that can be somewhat rushed, no doubt owing to them being captured in in a low-budget guerrilla style.
 Overall the visual feel is more fuzzy than crisp, either from the passage of time, or from the off-the-cuff manner in which many shots were composed.
 I largely enjoyed this film, though, and found its observational style (which many a filmmaker has employed in auto-biographical essay films), but it's not the sort of vaguely avant-garde film that will knock an unsuspecting viewer's socks off.
-And, it should be said, the voice-over dominates the proceedings, to a fault at times, and I found the recurring piano music on the score rather grating after a while.
+And, it should be said, the voice-over dominates the proceedings, to a fault at times.
+I also found the recurring piano music on the score rather grating after a while.
 I'm often fond of solo piano (Schubert, Satie, Debussy, Chopin, Gonzales's Solo Piano album, the John Cage record with the screws inside the instrument, maybe something like Solo Monk, etc.), but the piano here sounds like amateur parlor music at times and doesn't always gel well with the visuals.
 When about a half-hour into October in Madrid, the film's score finally features something different (nice chamber music comprised of classical guitar, cello, and violin), it's an unmistakable breath of fresh air.
-All in all, this is a film worth seeing, but not quite essential.
+All in all, this is a film worth seeing, but a little undercooked.

 Pee-Wee's Big Adventure